BrianZenhom/BrianZenhom/README.md

 **`Digital Craftsman (Developer/Designer)`**

 Building my version of user-friendly front and backend services, committed to improving my skills through continuous learning.
-Been a graphic designer for 10+ years, diving deep into web developing for the past 2+ years.
+Been a graphic designer for 10+ years, dove deep into web developing for the past year.